wickstjo/genetic-route-optimizer/readme.md

-# Genetic Algorithm for Route Optimization
+## Genetic Algorithm for Route Optimization

-This was a course assignment in Linear programming & optimization where I
+This was a course assignment in Linear programming & optimization.